m-collo/blog/_posts/2021-09-05-Intro-to-Data-Science.md

-Here, I outline the points that can be taken away from discussion into four main points under the topic of the Data Science Portfolio:
+Here, I outline the points that can be taken away from the discussion into four main points under the topic of the Data Science Portfolio:

 ### _Why should you implement data science projects?_